 The non-conformant-data-sample endpoint returns non-conformant data samples for a specified job execution event.
 These non-conformant data samples will report the data patterns that caused the non-conformant data execution event to help identify why data is not getting masked.
-NOT specifying an execution event in the URL parameter will retrieve all non-
+NOT specifying an execution event in the URL parameter will retrieve all nonconformant data samples events for all masking jobs.